Written by: Leslie Fountain and Victoria Phillips

 In addition to her numerous UC Central Live appearances, Dawn Wright also hosted this year’s 6th annual Esri Science Symposium, which highlighted the importance of biodiversity and the critical need for humans to recognize our role in our ecosystem.

-The symposium started with Dawn, welcoming an audience of over 3,000 and highlighting some of the many science resources available via the Esri Science portfolio, Esri Climate Action site, and GIS for Science website.
-This opening was followed by sharing a secret link to an online pre-release Ebook of GIS for Science, vol. 3: Maps for Saving the Planet, which details how GIS can be applied to safeguard and protect our world.
+The symposium started with Dawn, welcoming an audience of over 3,000 and spotlighting Esri science resources available in the Esri Science portfolio, Esri Climate Action site, and GIS for Science website.
+Audience members then received a free copy of the ebook GIS for Science, vol. 3: Maps for Saving the Planet, which details how GIS can be applied to safeguard biodiversity.

-After the introductions, Dr. Healy Hamilton, chief scientist of NatureServe, a nonprofit that utilizes GIS to collect data about imperiled species and ecosystems to support informed decision making, began with her keynote presentation.
+After an introduction from Dawn, Dr. Healy Hamilton, chief scientist of NatureServe, a nonprofit that utilizes GIS to collect data about imperiled species, began with her keynote presentation.

-With the loss of a one-of-a-kind species like the southern gastric-brooding frog, we as humans lose the ability to learn, study, and potentially create life-saving medicines from what we observe.
-Copying nature and creating solutions is called biomimicry, and it often saves time on research and development because it does not require inventing something new, but rather, building off solutions nature has already created.
+With the loss of unique species, we as humans lose the ability to learn, study, and potentially create from what we observe.
+Biomimicry, the field of mimicking nature to create solutions, saves time on research and development because it does not require inventing something new, but rather, building off solutions nature has already created.
+As the number of species decreases so does our ability to learn from their specialized traits.

 Hamilton urged the audience to think of themselves as a part of the ecosystem stating, “Species shape their environment.
 Species modify, maintain, and create their landscape.
 We (as humans) have turned into ecosystem engineers, and this is the world that we have created. ”